 He didn’t limit himself to music.
 Bowie also acted in several movies and stage productions.
 Having a creative mind, it shouldn’t come as a huge surprise that he also expressed himself through other arts such as painting.

-In the early stages, Bowie didn’t have great ambitions about his painting.
-It was a private thing and was about problem solving.
+In the early stages, Bowie didn’t have great ambitions for his painting.
+It was a private thing and was about problem-solving.
 Whenever he encountered a creative obstacle in the music he was working on, he would revert to drawing and painting.
 You can see that, for example, in Turkish Father and Son, a canvas that he made while writing the song Yassassin.
 The melody has a strong Turkish flavor and the title is Turkish for long life.

 His brushwork is very expressive and he made use of bold colors.
 The rough impasto technique allows us to see the individual brushstrokes that he has used.

-Subjects of his paintings were always close to him, like a setting of the stairs of the ground floor of the Berlin apartment he shared with Iggy Pop in the late 1970s.
+The subjects of his paintings were always close to him, like a set of the stairs of the ground floor of the Berlin apartment he shared with Iggy Pop in the late 1970s.
 He used this location to paint Child in Berlin.
 The lighter side of this painting is that there was in fact a dental practice on the 3rd floor of the apartment.
 The boy doesn’t look very happy, he might be about to have a tooth pulled.

 During his Berlin era, he recorded the albums Low, Lodger and one of his masterpieces Heroes.
 The cover of the latest album, designed by Masayoshi Sukita, is inspired by Erich Heckel’s 1917 painting Roquairol.
-He made a self-portrait drawing which shows some resemblance to the German expressionist.
-Also his friend, Iggy Pop, used this painting for the cover of his album The Idiot.
+He made a self-portrait drawing that shows some resemblance to the German Expressionist.
+Also, his friend, Iggy Pop, used this painting for the cover of his album The Idiot.

 This story inspired Bowie to paint his series of Ancestors.
 He still used an expressive style of painting, this time combined with African elements such as animal skin patterns.

 Next to his own painting, Bowie was also a collector of art.
-Although he claimed never to be driven by the work’s potential investment value, (he followed his own taste) he owned the work of top artists.
-Amongst the pieces he collected are Jean-Michel Basquiat, Henry Moore, Marcel Duchamp, Graham Sutherland and some ceramics from Picasso.
+Although he claimed never to be driven by the work’s potential investment value, (he followed his own taste) he owned the works of top artists.
+Amongst the pieces he collected were artworks by Jean-Michel Basquiat, Henry Moore, Marcel Duchamp, Graham Sutherland and some ceramics from Picasso.
 Over the years, he had collected a broad range of art, from contemporary art to a 16th-century Venetian altarpiece by Tintoretto.

 He got acquainted with some of the artists.
 The spin painting Beautiful, Hello, Space-Boy Painting is the result of a collaboration with the famous British artist Damien Hirst and David Bowie.
 It was a bit like a Jackson Pollock painting, but with two artists working together.
 While Bowie stood on a ladder and threw paint, Hirst was spinning the canvas beneath him.
 Sounds like fun!